 What is the purpose of EB-5 targeted employment areas?

-The targeted employment area designation encourages foreign investments and economic growth by reducing the requirements for obtaining an EB-5 immigrant-investor visa.
+The targeted employment area designation encourages foreign investments and economic growth by reducing the requirements for obtaining an EB-5 immigrant investor visa.
 The minimum qualifying investment for investors within a TEA area is $500,000.
 In general, the minimum qualifying investment is $1 million.
 The investor must demonstrate that his or her investment will benefit the economy and create a required number of full-time jobs for qualified people in the United States.
-Note, this program was extended by the U.S. Congress through April, 2017.
-The current requirements may be changed after that in 2017.
+Note, this program was extended by the U.S. Congress into 2019.
+The current requirements may be changed after that extension expires.

 What is our role?

-We review application requests to certify areas of high unemployment under the EB-5 Immigrant Investor program, administered by the United States Citizenship and Immigration Services (USCIS).
-An area of high unemployment (HUA) is defined as an area that is part of a Metropolitan Statistical Area (MSA) that has experienced at least 150 percent unemployment when compared with the national average rate.
+We review application requests to certify areas of high unemployment under the EB-5 Immigrant Investor visa program, administered by the United States Citizenship and Immigration Services (USCIS).
+An area of high unemployment (HUA) is defined as an area that is part of a Metropolitan Statistical Area (MSA) that has experienced at least 150 percent higher annual average unemployment than the national annual average rate.
 We may then send a letter certifying that the geographic area requested has been designated a targeted employment area with a high unemployment rate.
 These procedures may be changed this year by the U.S. Congress.

 How do I apply for a TEA designation?